Vénuste Baboula

-Ghislain Vénuste Baboula (born 23 August 1998), known as Vénuste Baboula, is a Central African professional footballer who plays as a left winger for Slovenian club Bravo and the Central African Republic national team.
+Ghislain Vénuste Baboula (born 23 August 1998), known as Vénuste Baboula, is a Central African professional footballer who plays as a left winger for Czech club Slovan Liberec and the Central African Republic national team.

 Club career

 In the 2022–23 Championnat National 2 season with Racing Club de France, Baboula scored nine goals in twenty-five matches.
 On 6 June 2023, he signed for Ligue 2 club Quevilly-Rouen on a three-year contract.

 On 23 January 2025, Baboula moved to Bravo in Slovenia.

+On 22 June 2026, Baboula signed a contract with Czech First League club Slovan Liberec until summer 2030.

 International career

 Baboula made his debut for the Central African Republic national team in a 3–0 Africa Cup of Nations qualification victory over Madagascar on 23 March 2023.

 Career statistics

 Scores and results list the Central African Republic's goal tally first, score column indicates score after each Baboula goal.